ffotm/simon-game/README.md

 - Game-over alert and reset functionality

-- Responsive and lightweight design using HTML, CSS, and JavaScript only
+- Responsive and lightweight design using HTML, CSS, and JavaScript also with a Robotics version

 ## Project Structure